 Vehicles parked on district property are under the jurisdiction of the district.
-The district requires that before parking privileges are granted the student must show that he/she holds a valid driver's license, the vehicle is currently registered, and that the student driving the vehicle is insured under a motor vehicle liability insurance policy or that the student or vehicle's owner has provided the Motor Vehicles Division with other satisfactory proof of compliance with the financial responsibility requirements of the state.
+The district requires that before parking privileges are granted the student must show that he/she holds a valid driver's license, the vehicle is currently registered and that the student driving the vehicle is insured under a motor vehicle liability insurance policy or that the student or vehicles owner has provided the Motor Vehicles Division with other satisfactory proof of compliance with the financial responsibility requirements of the state.

-In addition, the privilege of parking on campus may require that students apply for a parking permit.
-Students parking on district property is a privilege and not a right.
-Students will be notified that as a condition of parking on district property, district officials may conduct searches of vehicles upon reasonable suspicion of a policy, rule, and/or procedure violation.
+In applying for a parking permit students will be notified that parking on district property is a privilege and not a right.
+Students will be notified that as a condition of parking on district property, district officials may conduct searches of vehicles upon reasonable suspicion of a policy, rule and/or procedure violation.
 Parking privileges, including driving on district property, may be revoked by the building principal or designee for violations of Board policies, administrative regulations or school rules.
-Students not parking in designated parking spots, including those who choose to park in visitor parking, areas that are off limits to students, parking in a manner that disrupts bus traffic, traffic flow, or takes up more than one space may have their parking privileges suspended.
+Students not parking in designated parking spots, including those who choose to park in visitor parking, may have their parking permit suspended.
+Parking permits may be obtained at the high school office.

 Vehicles / parking lots are off limits during the school day.
-The district assumes no liability for loss or damage to vehicles or bicycles or other wheeled modes of transportation.
+The district assumes no liability for loss or damage to vehicles or bicycles.